nathaneltitane/dextop/README.md

 **By default, XFCE compositing is (and should remain) disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**

-In general, and for other kinds of setup, turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations.
+In general, and for other types of setup, turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations.

 Such requirement is due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.